Covered in this article

 Add credentials

 If you already have a credential for a webhook, select it to proceed.
-Otherwise click on Connect new credentials link as shown on the screenshot above.
+Otherwise click on Create new credentials link as shown on the screenshot above.

 As you can see in the screenshot above there are multiple types of credentials available to choose in the Type drop-down.
 We will cover the Webhook credential later in this article.
 For now let’s choose the No Auth option to continue with webhook creation and click on Save.
 The result should look like in the following screenshot.